 Belmopan City, Belize

-InternetMany Volunteers bring laptop computers to Belize and find them extremely useful.
-Before deciding to bring your devices, you should consider insuring your valuables before departing the U.S. The Peace Corps office in Belmopan has two computers with Internet access, a printer, and scanner available for Volunteer use.
+Many Volunteers bring laptop computers to Belize and are highly encouraged to do so since they are extremely useful in preparing for lessons and for completing reports.
+Before deciding to bring your devices, you should consider insuring your valuables before departing the U.S. The Peace Corps office in Belmopan has two desktop computers with Internet access, a printer, and scanner available for Volunteer use.

-Housing and Site LocationTrainees will be required to live with a Belizean host family in a rural village for their entire 27-month tour .
-Beginning with pre-service training and ending with their site assignment, trainees/Volunteers will be assigned to a host family, as this will enhance a trainee’s safety and security, language learning, and community integration.
-Housing will be modest and trainees will need to ensure that they are prepared to cope without many of the amenities they have in the United States.
+Trainees and Volunteers will be required to live with a Belizean host family in pre-service training and in their assigned community for their entire 27-month tour .
+Living with a host family will enhance the Trainee/Volunteer's safety and security, language learning, and community integration.
+Housing will be modest and Trainees/Volunteers will need to ensure that they are prepared to cope without many of the amenities they have in the United States.
 All trainees and Volunteers will have, at a minimum, a room in their homestay equipped with a bed, mattress, and other basic furnishings.
 However, trainees must be willing to live in homes where the family structure, dynamics, and daily practices are vastly different from the United States.
 This may include having to live with young children and/or extended family members.
-Living with a host family will require an open mind, cultural sensitivity, patience, and great flexibility and may mean the loss of some personal independence, adhering to curfews, and living in a home with either young or teenage children.
-Volunteers are assigned primarily to rural communities throughout Belize.
+Living with a host family will require an open mind, cultural sensitivity, patience, and great flexibility and may mean the loss of some personal independence, adhering to curfews, and living in a home with either young, teenage children and/or extended family members.
+Volunteers are assigned to diverse communities throughout Belize.

 Volunteers receive a monthly allowance in local currency that is sufficient to live at the level of the local people.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
-The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
-However, Volunteers often wish to bring additional money for vacation travel to other countries.
-For this, credit cards and traveler’s checks are preferable to cash.
-If you choose to bring extra money, bring the amount that will suit your own travel plans and needs.
+The Peace Corps discourages Volunteers from supplementing their living allowance with personal funds.